rescuezilla/nbdkit/README.md

 nbdkit works on macOS and is mostly feature complete.
 Some tests may fail or be skipped.

-We have tested macOS 12 (Monterey) using MacPorts.
+We have tested macOS 12 (Monterey), 13 (Ventura) and 14 (Sonoma), using MacPorts.
 Other versions of macOS and Homebrew may work too.

 We installed the following MacPorts packages: